alvarojsino813/nvim-config-guide/README.md

 - [vim-sneak](https://github.com/justinmk/vim-sneak): A faster way to move around the screen.
 - [Lens.vim](https://github.com/camspiers/lens.vim): Automatic resizing of several splits.
 - [sniprun](https://github.com/michaelb/sniprun): Allows executing one or several lines of code without exiting nvim.

+This guide is inspired by configurations like [launch](https://github.com/LunarVim/Launch.nvim/tree/master) or the one from [ThePrimeagen](https://github.com/ThePrimeagen/init.lua).